Domestic abuse falls into a common pattern, or cycle of violence:

 When the time and planned circumstances are right, the abuser perpetrates the violence.
 The attack is a display of power and control over the victim and over everyone else in the household.
 Over time, the abuse worsens.

 Guilt and fear of reprisal

 After abuse, the abuser may have feelings of guilt.
-This isn’t normal guilt, i.e. feeling sorry for hurting another person, but an expression of the fear of getting caught and held accountable for the abuse.
+This isn’t normal guilt, like feeling sorry for hurting another person, but an expression of the fear of getting caught and held accountable for the abuse.
 The abuser may apologize, make excuses for the abusive behavior, pledge to never do it again, and use gifts, promises, and bribes as a way of assuaging the guilt and fear of reprisal.
-The real purpose is to silence the victim and prevent the victim from speaking out.
+The real purpose is to silence the victim and prevent the victim from speaking out or seeking outside help.

 The abuser states it is the victim’s fault.
+“You make me do this to you!”
 The abuser makes justifications of the abuse: the victim made the abuser mad, it is the victim’s fault, etc. This provides a justification for the abusive behavior and is used as permission to continue abuse in the future.
 The abuser denies and ignores personal responsibility for the abuse.

 Between incidents of abuse the abuser often acts as if nothing happened.
 The victim is coerced to participate in the cover-up.
 The abuser threatens the victim’s credibility by saying thing like, “No one will believe you.”
 The abuser may also make subtle or direct threats, such as, “If you say anything, you will never see your children again.”
 Often, the victim is manipulated through guilt.

 Abusers often fantasize about past and future episodes of abuse, which feeds their anger and propels them to actively plan their next abuse.
 The abuser may plan a future attack using excuses from the rationalization stage.
 The abuser also begins to set the victim up.